-The re-emergence of chorioptic mange in British sheep is probably associated with the withdrawal of compulsory plunge dipping for the control of sheep scab.
+The re-emergence of chorioptic mange in British sheep since about 2000 was probably associated with the withdrawal of compulsory plunge dipping for the control of sheep scab.
 Systemic endectocides appear to be ineffective for the control of scrotal mange, probably due to the feeding behaviour of the mite.
 Overseas, prevention and treatment is usually achieved by the topical application of an organophosphate dip.
 Your vet can provide advice about the significance and management of chorioptic mange in your flock.

 NADIS hopes that you have found the information in the article useful.
 Now test your knowledge by enrolling and trying the quiz.
 You will receive an animal health certificate for this subject if you attain the required standard.